DIRACGrid/diracx-web/packages/extensions/README.md

 Feel free to explore and adjust the code to fit your requirements.

+## Continuous integration

+Continuous integration helps to make sure the application still works correctly after every change pushed to the repository.

+You can find a GitHub workflow example at [`.github/workflows/extension.yml`](/.github/workflows/extension.yml).

 ## Deployment

 Deployment of the extension can be done using the Dockerfile provided in the repository.
 The Dockerfile builds the Next.js application and serves it using a nginx server.

 See [Docker's Documentation](https://docs.docker.com/get-started/) for more information on how to deploy your application using Docker.
 It can be automatically deployed using CI/CD tools like GitHub Actions, GitLab CI/CD, or Jenkins.

+You can find an example of deployment using GitHub Actions with the job `build-deploy-gubbins-image` in [`.github/workflows/deployment.yml`](/.github/workflows/deployment.yml).

 ## Good Practices